 About the Investment Competition

-The Wharton Global High School Investment Competition is a free, online investment simulation for high school students (9th to 12th grade) and teachers.
-Students work in teams of four to seven, guided by a teacher as their advisor.
-Together, they learn about teamwork, communication, risk, diversification, company and industry analysis, and many other important aspects of investing.
+The Wharton Global High School Investment Competition is a free, experiential investment challenge for high school students (9th to 12th grade) and teachers.
+Students work in teams of four to seven, guided by a teacher as their advisor, and have access to an online stock market simulator.
+Together, they learn about strategy-building, teamwork, communication, risk, diversification, company and industry analysis, and many other aspects of investing.

 Competition Dates and Timeline

 Registration for the 2023-2024 Global High School Investment Competition opens on June 5 and closes on September 15, 2023.

 A timeline of the competition as well as a full list of key dates can be found on our Competition Dates webpage.

 The full list of the competition deliverables can be found on the Deliverable webpage